+Over the months subsequent to our board of directors decision to pursue a monetization strategy in December of 2019, our board of directors and management analyzed, together with outside financial and legal advisors, how to best capture value pursuant to our monetization strategy and best return the significant intrinsic value of the high-quality assets in our portfolio to our stockholders.
 On February 3, 2020, members of our Board were provided with a draft Plan of Complete Liquidation (the Plan of Liquidation) and a preliminary description of the Dissolution.
-The Plan of Liquidation provided to the Board outlined a plan to maximize value to stockholder by the end of 2020 through a complete liquidation of assets, including the engagement of various financial advisors to assist with the disposition of each of the Material Assets.
-At meetings of the Board held on February 6, 2020 and February 7, 2020, the Board reviewed the Plan of Liquidation, including a discussion of the Material Assets and expected value to stockholders by monetizing such assets by the end of 2020.
-After further discussion, the Board unanimously approved the Plan of Liquidation, including the asset monetization timeline and strategy.
+The Plan of Liquidation provided to the Board outlined a plan to maximize value to stockholder by the end of 2020 through a complete liquidation of assets, including the engagement of various financial advisors to assist with the disposition of each of the Material Assets and with a sale of the whole company.
+At meetings of the Board held on February 6, 2020 and February 7, 2020, the Board reviewed the Plan of Liquidation, including a detailed discussion and analysis of each of the Material Assets and expected value to stockholders by monetizing such assets by the end of 2020.
+The board of directors deliberated on the Plan of Liquidation and, in discussion with the Company's outside legal, financial and investment banking advisors, also analyzed the value that could be generated through a sale of the entire Company, and what value that sale would need to generate to be equivalent to an asset by asset sale.
+The board of directors discussed with management and the company's advisors the mechanics of a dissolution strategy and how the Company's monetization strategy in combination with dissolution could maximize the return of value to the shareholders.
+After further discussion among themselves and with the Company's management and outside advisors, the Board unanimously approved the Plan of Liquidation, including the asset monetization timeline and strategy.

+At meetings held on March 6 and March 20, 2020, and April 2-3 and April 17, 2020 the Board discussed the status and progress regarding key components of the Company's monetization process with management and outside advisors.
 On April 24, 2020, members of our Board were provided with a draft Plan of Dissolution, as well as a description of the Dissolution, to be considered in preparation for the Board meeting to be held on May 4, 2020.
 At the May 4, 2020 meeting, our Board further considered the Plan of Dissolution and the Dissolution.
 During this meeting, members of our Board had the opportunity to ask questions about the legal aspects of the Plan of Dissolution and the Dissolution, and the Board's questions were answered by outside financial and legal advisors and our executive officers.
 Our Board determined that, following the disposition of the Material Assets, or at such earlier time as the Board determines in its sole discretion that such disposition of certain of the Material Assets or a sale of the Company is unlikely to maximize the value that can be returned to stockholders from our monetization strategy, the Company would, if approved by the stockholders, file a Certificate of Dissolution in Delaware and proceed to wind-down and dissolve the company in accordance with Delaware law.
+As of the date of this proxy statement, we have not received any offer to purchase the entire company.